silverailscolo/ramses_rf/README.md

  - **BDR91A**: Wireless Relay (also BDR91T)
  - **HC60NG**: Wireless Relay (older hardware)

-Other systems may well work, such as some Itho Daalderop HVAC systems, use this protocol, YMMV.
+Other systems may well work, such as some Itho Daalderop HVAC systems, use this protocol.
+YMMV.

-It includes a CLI and can be used as a standalone tool, but also is used as a client library by:
+This library includes a CLI and can be used as a standalone tool, but also is used as a client library by:
  - [ramses_cc](https://github.com/ramses-rf/ramses_cc), a Home Assistant integration
  - [evohome-Listener](https://github.com/smar000/evohome-Listener), an MQTT gateway